Tips for photographing the 2018 Albuquerque International Balloon Fiesta.

 The photo above is a good example of how a polarizer can enhance your photos.
 The sky becomes a richer, deeper blue, one of the most useful benefits of a polarizer.
 The polariser minimizes reflections, making colors more vivid and pure.

 Something to keep in mind: A polarizer works best when your subject is oriented at 90 degrees to wherever the sun is.
 To get a general idea of where polarization will be the strongest, point your index finger at the sun, and then stick your thumb out.
 Wherever your thumb is pointing is the part of the frame where the polarizing filter will have the maximum effect (the strongest, deepest blue backgrounds).
 Conversely, the closer you shoot to the sun, the more washed out your skies will look.
 Your position in relation to the sun and the use of a polarizer allows you to control the quality of light in your photo.
 That is something the pros are constantly doing.
 In fact, you can see the difference quite readily on your Live View screen or viewfinder.
 Practice this tip beforehand, and you will become quite good at creating the best lighting conditions in your sunny day photos.

 Many inexpensive “point and shoot” cameras do not have the screw-mount on the lens needed to add a polariser filter.
 However, if you are serious about getting good photos, you will want a camera that allows you to mount a circular polarizer filter on your lens.
 This is the one filter that you cannot mimic in digital photo editing, and it is essential for great photos on sunny days.
-Consider upgrading your camera if you want the best possible photos.

 When NOT To Use A Polariser